 In my research plan, my main research questions are:

-What features work well in existing note-taking and organization apps that students currently use? (e.g., photo-to-PDF conversion, folder organization, search functionality)
+What works well in existing note-taking and organization apps that students currently use?

-How do students typically organize their study materials?
-What do they find most helpful in staying organized? (e.g., tagging, folder structures, search options)
+What features do they find most helpful in staying organized?

-Participants value organization and search functionality: Users emphasized the importance of organizing their notes into folders or categories, and being able to search through both typed and handwritten content easily.
-Many wanted a more streamlined way to categorize, search, and retrieve their notes quickly.
+Participants emphasized the importance of organizing their notes into folders or categories, and being able to search through both typed and handwritten content easily.

-Participants prefer automatic PDF conversion for their notes: Students highly valued the idea of taking pictures of handwritten notes and automatically converting them into PDFs for easier storage and sharing.
-This process reduces manual effort and allows them to focus more on studying.
+Students highly valued the idea of taking pictures of handwritten notes and automatically converting them into PDFs for easier storage and sharing, as it reduces manual effort and allows them to focus more on studying.

-Simplicity and speed are crucial: Users expressed frustration with apps that had overly complicated interfaces or slow performance.
-They preferred apps that offered fast, straightforward features with minimal setup, as long as they were intuitive.
+Participants expressed frustration with apps that had overly complicated interfaces.
+They preferred apps that offered straightforward features with minimal setup.

 After creating two user personas, one for highly organized students and one for those who struggle with disorganization, I identified pain points such as the time and effort required to organize physical notes and concerns about losing or missing notes.
 These insights shaped features that cater to the needs of both user types.

-I began outlining solutions to key problems, focusing on transparency, user engagement, and ease of navigation, with an emphasis on note organization, customizable user experience, and accessibility, to guide my redesign process.
+I began outlining solutions to key problems, focusing on transparency, user engagement, and ease of navigation, with an emphasis on note organization and customizable user experience to guide my redesign process.

 I prioritized key features by categorizing them into "must have," "should have," and "could have" based on their importance and impact on users.
-Some of the most important features include camera integration for note capture , and folder creation and organization.
+Some of the most important features include camera integration for note capture and folder creation for organization.

 My task flow shows the steps a student takes in the app, starting with creating a folder for their notes.
-They can then upload new files or pictures, or open and edit existing notes, focusing on actions that help them store their notes efficiently.
+They can then upload new files or pictures, and view/edit their uploaded PDF, focusing on actions that help them store their notes efficiently.

 My user flow shows the decisions users make at each step, based on their motivations.
 From the homepage, they navigate through folders and actions, with each choice reflecting their engagement and intent.

-In my low-fidelity prototype, I designed a clean and organized interface that makes it easy for students to capture, store, and retrieve their notes.
-The design prioritizes intuitive functionality and accessibility, highlighting key features like creating folders, taking pictures, and searching.
+In my low-fidelity wireframe, I designed a clean and organized interface that makes it easy for students to capture, store, and retrieve their notes.
+This design prioritizes intuitive functionality.

-I aimed for a simple, modern logo that blends a notepad, symbolizing organization and creativity, with a camera for visual documentation.
+I aimed for a simple logo that blends a notepad and camera, symbolizing visual photo documentation of notes.
 I chose "Trebuchet MS" for the typography because of its clean, modern look, matching the brand's design style.

 My high-fidelity prototype provided a seamless mobile experience, beginning with a simple homepage.
 It then guides users through the individual folders and files, and the flow for creating, uploading, viewing, and editing documents.